1968 Nickel Value Checker: Errors List, “D”, “S” Mint Mark Worth

 2004 - Present

 The most valuable 1968 nickels showcase significant price variation based on grade and special characteristics.
-The top position belongs to a 1968-S Full Step specimen graded G6, valued at $4,140.
-This demonstrates the premium collectors place on well-struck Monticello steps.
+The top auction record belongs to a 1968-S Full Steps specimen graded MS-66+ that sold for $8,800.88 at GreatCollections — a figure that reflects just how hard it is to find a well-struck example of this date.

-San Francisco mint coins dominate the remaining positions, with values ranging from $306 to $588.
-Notably, the ninth-ranked 1968-S G8 at $490 features DCAM (Deep Cameo) contrast.
-This proof finish creates striking visual appeal through frosted devices against mirror-like fields.
+San Francisco mint coins populate the remaining positions, with values ranging from $306 to $588.
+Notably, a 1968-S DCAM (Deep Cameo) proof specimen in PR68 achieved $490 at Heritage Auctions in September 2006.
+This proof finish creates striking visual appeal through intensely frosted devices set against mirror-like fields.

-The list illustrates how condition, mint location, and special designations like Full Steps or DCAM significantly influence 1968 nickel values in today’s collecting market.
+The list illustrates how condition, mint location, and special designations like Full Steps (FS) or Deep Cameo (DCAM) significantly influence 1968 nickel values in today’s collecting market.

 History Of The 1968 Nickel

-The Jefferson nickel series began in 1938, featuring Felix Schlag’s winning design.
-His artwork depicted Thomas Jefferson on the obverse and Monticello on the reverse.
-This classic design had served American coinage for three decades by 1968.
+The Jefferson nickel series began in 1938 with a public competition that attracted 390 artists.
+Felix Schlag’s winning design earned him a $1,000 prize and depicted Thomas Jefferson on the obverse and his Virginia home, Monticello, on the reverse.
+By 1968, this classic design had served American coinage for three decades.

-The early 1960s brought a significant coin shortage across the United States.
-Rising silver prices and increased demand created challenges for the U.S. Mint.
-In response, mint officials removed mintmarks from all coins between 1965 and 1967.
-This decision aimed to discourage collecting activity and focus on production needs.
+The early 1960s brought a serious coin shortage across the United States.
+Rising silver prices and hoarding behavior created production pressure for the U.S. Mint.
+In response, mint officials removed mintmarks from all coins between 1965 and 1967, partly to discourage speculative collecting activity.

 No Philadelphia Mint nickels were produced in 1968.
 Only Denver and San Francisco facilities struck nickels this year.
-Denver produced 91,227,880 nickels while San Francisco struck 103,437,510 business strikes.
-Additionally, San Francisco minted 3,041,506 proof specimens.
+Denver produced 91,227,880 business strikes while San Francisco struck 103,437,510 business strikes — an uncommon situation where San Francisco’s output exceeded Denver’s.
+San Francisco also minted 3,041,506 proof specimens exclusively for collectors.

 Proof production itself underwent major changes in 1968.
-The San Francisco Mint assumed responsibility for creating proof coins.
-These proofs came in new hard plastic cases, replacing earlier cellophane packaging.
-The Jefferson nickel maintained its composition of 75% copper and 25% nickel throughout.
+These proofs came packaged in new hard plastic cases, replacing the earlier cellophane packaging used through 1964.
+The Jefferson nickel maintained its composition of 75% copper and 25% nickel throughout, giving it the familiar silver-like appearance that distinguishes it from wartime silver nickels of 1942–1945.

 Also Read: Top 60+ Most Valuable Buffalo Nickels Worth Money